-For World Aquatics Masters Championships, the Management Committee shall consist of the Bureau Liaison, the Chairman and the Vice-Chairman and the Honorary Secretary of the Masters Committee and other members of the Bureau and Masters Committee present.
+For World Aquatics Masters Championships, the Management Committee shall consist of the Bureau Liaison, the Chairman and the Vice-Chairman of the Masters Committee and other members of the Bureau and Masters Committee present.

 8.1.2 Entry fees

 Entry Fees shall be decided upon by the country that is hosting the World Aquatics Masters Championships, but they shall be subject to approval by World Aquatics.